Renewal in Hawkes processes with self-excitation and inhibition: An auxiliary Markov Process

+\begin{proof} These facts are classic in the presence of the positive recurrent state $\emptyset$ which is reachable from all states. \end{proof}

-The strong Markov property of $X$ yields a sequence of regeneration times $(\tau_k)_{k\geq 0}$, which are the successive visits of $X$ to the null measure $\emptyset$, defined as follows (the time $\tau_0$ has already been introduced in \eqref{def:tau0}):
+The strong Markov property of $X$ yields a sequence of regeneration times $(\tau_k)_{k\geq 0}$, which are the successive visits of $X$ to the positive recurrent state $\emptyset$, defined as follows (the time $\tau_0$ has already been introduced in \eqref{def:tau0}):

-They provide a useful decomposition of the path of $X$ in i.i.d.\ excursions:
+They provide a useful decomposition of the path of $X$ in i.i.d.\ excursions.